open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 A notebook demo can be found in [demo/inference_demo.ipynb](https://github.com/open-mmlab/mmdetection/blob/master/demo/inference_demo.ipynb).

-#### Asynchronous interface - supported for Python 3.7+
+### Asynchronous interface - supported for Python 3.7+

+For Python 3.7+, MMDetection also supports async interfaces.
-Async interface allows not to block CPU on GPU bound inference code and enables better CPU/GPU utilization for single threaded application.
+It allows not to block CPU on GPU bound inference code and enables better CPU/GPU utilization for single-threaded application.
 Inference can be done concurrently either between different input data samples or between different models of some inference pipeline.

 See `tests/async_benchmark.py` to compare the speed of synchronous and asynchronous interfaces.